---

 export async function processPayment(amount: number, currency: string) {

-const runId = await getWorkflowRunId();
+const stepId = await getWorkflowStepId();

-const idempotencyKey = runId ?? crypto.randomUUID(); // [!code highlight]
+const idempotencyKey = stepId ? `payment:${stepId}` : crypto.randomUUID(); // [!code highlight]

 const res = await fetch("https://api.stripe.com/v1/charges", {